Human beings take birth, they get old, and die. We can’t stop the process but delay it to a certain extent.

 Choose which variant you want.
 Be mindful of the fact that a shotgun kit won’t work with pistols or rifles.

 However, you’ll find “Universal Cleaning Kits” as well.
 Take my advice: Go for these.
-These kits are great for every firearm that we commonly do maintenance for.
+These kits are great for every firearm that you commonly do maintenance for.

 Accessory Count is Actually Important